istoff/snippetManager/readme.md

 ### Installation
 1. Download or save the HTML file to your computer
 2. Double-click to open in your default browser
-3. Start adding snippets or import an existing collection
+3. Your snippets automatically save to browser storage as you work

 ### First Use
+1. **Auto-loading**: Previously saved snippets load automatically when you open the app
-1. **Import existing snippets**: Click "Import" to load a `snippets-backup.json` file
+2. **Import existing collection**: Click "Import" to load a `snippets-backup.json` file
-2. **Create new snippet**: Click "New" or press `Insert` key
+3. **Create new snippet**: Click "New" or press `Insert` key
-3. **Search and filter**: Use the search bar and language filter
+4. **Search and filter**: Use the search bar and language filter
-4. **Export for backup**: Click "Export" to save your collection
+5. **Export for backup**: Click "Export" to save your collection to a file

 ## 📋 Keyboard Shortcuts